Dalmatia Creek: Watershed

 The watershed of Dalmatia Creek has an area of 2.80 sqmi.
 The mouth of the creek is in the United States Geological Survey quadrangle of Dalmatia.
 However, its source is in the quadrangle of Pillow.
 The creek's mouth is located at Dalmatia.
 The settlement of Hickory Corners is also in the watershed.

 Dalmatia Creek is entirely within Lower Mahanoy Township, as are all of its tributaries.
 There are approximately 5.0 mi of streams in the watershed.

 The dominant land use in the watershed of Dalmatia Creek is agricultural land, including cropland and hay/pastures; agricultural land occupies 56.9 percent of the watershed.
 Forested land makes up 34.0 percent of the watershed.
 Low-intensity development accounts for 8.7 percent of the watershed's area, while transitional land accounts for 0.2 percent.
 Tillage is done in the creek's agricultural areas, even in some intermittent reaches of the creek itself.
 The agricultural land includes slightly more hay and pastures than cropland, 514 acre versus 509 acre.

 Dalmatia Creek, along with numerous other streams in the area, experienced flooding during Tropical Storm Agnes in June 1972.
 Sometime after Tropical Storm Agnes, stream restoration was considered and/or carried out on Dalmatia Creek, in addition to reseeding 4.4 acre of stream banks in an effort to reduce erosion and siltation.

 History

 Dalmatia Creek was entered into the Geographic Names Information System on August 2, 1979.
 Its identifier in the Geographic Names Information System is 1172900.

 A concrete culvert bridge carrying Pennsylvania Route 147 was constructed across Dalmatia Creek in 2011 in Dalmatia and is 27.9 ft long.

-In July 2012, the Lower Mahanoy Township Municipal Authority received a Water Obstructions and Encroachments permit to built, maintain, and operate an elevated platform for the control panel of the Dalmatia Creek grinder Pump Station near Dalmatia Creek itself.
+In July 2012, the Lower Mahanoy Township Municipal Authority received a Water Obstructions and Encroachments permit to build, maintain, and operate an elevated platform for the control panel of the Dalmatia Creek grinder Pump Station near Dalmatia Creek itself.
 In August 2012, the Pennsylvania Department of Environmental Protection invited comments on its proposed Total Maximum Daily Load plan for Dalmatia Creek.
 However, no public comments were received.